 Not only did people say that ignoring signs of stress had a negative impact on their mental well-being, but most revealed they have no idea how to stop the situation from happening again and again.
 Nearly three quarters of respondents said that they wish they knew more small everyday steps to improve their mental well-being, and nearly half admit that when it comes to managing stress, they don’t know where to start.

-For World Mental Health Day, organizations around the world are doing the important work of raising awareness around mental health issues.
+For Mental Health Month, organizations around the world are doing the important work of raising awareness around mental health issues.
 But these new statistics point to a desperate need for small steps to manage the impact of negative stress before it grows cumulative and overwhelming.
 So at Thrive, we’re focusing on action.

 Pioneering research from Leanne Williams, Ph.D., the director of Stanford Medicine’s Precision Mental Health and Wellness Center, is shining a light on the importance of spotting our warning signs of overstress so we can take meaningful steps to improve our mental health.